-UN balks as Yemen rebels try to control the flow of aid
+Yemen’s Houthi rebels impeding UN aid flow, demand a cut

 The Houthis’ demands have stoked longtime concerns among aid agencies over the rebels’ diverting of humanitarian funds and supplies into their own or their supporters’ pockets or toward their war effort.

-Delivering aid in war zone has always been poised a problem for U.N agencies.
+Delivering aid in a war zone has always poseda problem for U.N agencies.
 But officials said the situation in Yemen has been especially challenging.

-The Houthi have withheld visas and permissions for equipment and supplies and refused to grant clearances for U.N. missions to move through rebel-controlled areas.
-Aid workers said agency leaders’ past willingness to concede to some of the rebels demands have embolden the Houthi leaders to push for more.
+The Houthishave withheld visas and permissions for equipment and supplies and refused to grant clearances for U.N. missions to move through rebel-controlled areas.
+Aid workers said agency leaders’ past willingness to concede to some of therebels’demands has emboldened the Houthi leaders to push for more.

 Nearly 300,000 pregnant and nursing mothers and children under age 5 haven’t received nutrition supplements for more than six months because the Houthis “held beneficiaries hostage to the 2%” demand, another U.N. official said.